19th AW hosts University of Arkansas ROTC cadets

-An Air Force Reserve Officer Training Corps cadet from the University of Arkansas Detachment 030 uses a virtual reality headset to simulate maintenance operations at Little Rock Air Force Base, Arkansas, March 25, 2021.
+An Air Force Reserve Officer Training Corps cadet from the University of Arkansas, sits in the flight deck of a C-130J Super Hercules during a tour of Little Rock Air Force Base, Arkansas, March 25, 2021.
 Nineteen Air Force ROTC cadets visited the 19th Airlift Wing to gain a better understanding of the operational Air Force.
 (U.S. Air Force photo by Airman 1st Class Jayden Ford)

 |Date Taken: